 Children make the best progress if their attendance is over 97% (less than six days absence per year).
 Children with attendance of 90% are missing one month of school per year, and it will be difficult for them to achieve their best.
 If a child’s attendance is less than 90% they are classed as ‘persistent absentees”, and it will be almost impossible for them to keep up with their work.

-Registration in school starts at 09:00.
-A child is late if they arrive after 09:00.
-If your child is absent from school for any reason it is vital that you contact the school office by 09:15.
+Registration in school starts at 9:00 am.
+A child is late if they arrive after 9:00 am.
+If your child is absent from school for any reason it is vital that you contact the school office by 9:15 am.
 Failure to contact the school may result in the absence being classed as ‘unauthorised’.
 Please note that Government legislation which came into effect in September 2013 removed the authority from Headteachers to authorise holidays during term time.
-Headteachers are only able to grant leave from school during term time in very specific ‘exceptional circumstances’.
+Headteachers are only able to grant leave from school during term time in specified ‘exceptional circumstances’.

 St. Helen’s Attendance Policy

 The following information is produced as the current guidance for schools to follow, and is produced by Babcock LDP.

 A good education is the cornerstone for future life opportunities.
 Missing school can leave gaps in knowledge and understanding, and can also place the student at a disadvantage in both their educational and social development and, potentially, in their eventual GCSE success.